nesi/perf-training/_lessons/python-scatter/04-openmp.md

 * C/C++: `#pragma omp`
 * Fortran (free form): `!$omp`

-These are followed by the _directive name_ and _clauses_, controlling parallelization and data handling.
+These are followed by the _directive names_ and _clauses_, controlling parallelization and data handling.
 OpenMP directives can consist of multiple statements and can also be extended to multiple lines using line continuation statements (C/C++ using '\' at the end of the line; Fortran not described here).
 There are various ways to distribute the workloads.
 The most common procedure is parallelising a loop.
 This is schematically presented in the following figure:
 [![example-mpi-gather](images/example_omp_threads.png)](images/example_omp_threads.png)
 The application always starts in serial.
 When requested, multiple threads are created/spawned.
 The amount of threads is determined by the environment variable `$OMP_NUM_THREADS`.